Dotted Line Reporting: Understanding Its Role in Modern Organizations

 The easiest way to understand the difference between dotted line reporting vs solid line reporting is to visualize an actual line.
 The traditional style of reporting where each employee has a direct manager is best represented with a solid line.
 The direct manager might then report to their manager, and so on, and the line remains unbroken.

 In contrast, dotted line reporting involves an employee sharing information with their direct manager and at least one other manager.
 The line between an employee and a secondary manager is dotted instead of solid because only pertinent information is being shared with each party instead of all information being shared with just one person.
-The solid line remains between the employee and their direct manager, who ultimately has the final say.
+The solid line remains between the employee and their direct supervisor, who ultimately has the final say.

 These designations are reflected in how org charts organize relationships.
 Solid lines indicate a relationship with a direct manager, while dashed or dotted lines indicate a relationship with a secondary manager.

-Advantages of Dotted Line Reporting
+Benefits of Dotted Line Reporting

 There are some serious advantages of a dotted-line reporting relationship between employees and managers.